massdriver-cloud/terraform-provider-jq/docs/data-sources/query.md

 ### HCL Compatibility

-The jq operates on json formatted strings.
+The query operates on json formatted strings.
 Fortunately, terraform provides the `jsonencode()` and `jsondecode()` functions for easily converting back and forth between HCL and json strings.

 The above example in pure HCL: